shihankanungo/shihankanungo.github.io/mop.md

 ### RELMO, Jane Street, Grant Blitz, "Combination Pizza Hut and Taco Bell".

-I worked on my Relmo problems today.
+I worked on my RELMO problems today.
 It’s not easy to write problems; even if you’re trying to make them as bad as possible.
 I have a problem taken from my Geneson project; unfortunately I don’t know how to solve it.
 I was able to finish the second one; about the S-matrix conjecture.

 I like talking to Grant Blitz.
 He is refreshingly “not-asian” and his voice is very nice to listen to.
 He is a geo-main, and he goes to Exeter, just like Evan Fan.
 I think he is a very unselfish person; and he cares about others.